kickstartcoding/heroku-getting-started/README.md

 # What is Heroku?

-**Heroku** is a company that will run an HTTP server application for you on their servers.
+**Heroku** is a company that will run an HTTP server application for you, and expose it to the internet.

 They will do the heavy lifting of installing PyPI dependencies and making sure the right HTTP requests get to your servers (routing), you in turn need to only